 In the bizarre plot Benozzo hoodwinks the Mayor, absconds with the 10,000 lira.
 There’s a super dance routine with Marco di Sapia as Benozzo , and his wife Sora (Johanna Arrouas), neglected nights through Benozzo’s escapades .
 She’s from Sevilia, he’s from Sicilia, Di Sapia and Arrouas get very close and physical in a very stylish tango.

-Meanwhile Benozzo is relating – to a table of listeners- gasparone_header_2600x1000of ‘the dark night when he lost the ransom at the Vampire Inn.’
+Meanwhile Benozzo is relating – to a table of listeners- of ‘the dark night when he lost the ransom at the Vampire Inn.’
 (A likely story.)
 He’s driven out by the Mayor, leading a terrific Chorus Trara-Trara– to catch Gasparone.

 Geyer’s Gasparone, now in a sexy black catsuit, appears out of a moonlit dream sequence imagined by Carlotta, Koci asleep side of stage.
 He’s a robber, he sings, ‘I only want gold and diamonds’.
 The glorious life of a bandit anthem is repeated, but this time the sentiment is ironic.
 Sweet dreams!
 He brings a silver case containing the Mayor’s one million cut, thus scuppering the Mayor’s plans to marry off his son.